dojo-center/dojo-center.github.io/docs/index.md

 We created **Mindset Dojo** because we found that while many business leaders and teams **understand strategy**, they often struggle to **execute on it**.
 It’s not just a matter of knowledge—it’s about the **internal blocks** that prevent effective action.

-While we designed our program at a fortue 500 company, it evolved as more diverse problems were encountered by the plethora of individuals, groups and organizations that became members.
+While we designed our program at a fortune 500 company, it evolved as more diverse problems were encountered by the plethora of individuals, groups and organizations that became members.

 Interestingly, we found that same root issues show up in **personal relationships** and **high-stakes situations** outside of business.
 Whether it's with partners, colleagues, or even parenting, the inability to navigate **emotions, conflict, and stress** prevents people from staying in balance and thriving, keeping outcomes and goals elusive and out of reach.